-I really wasn’t thinking, just swimming my tail off and that yellow ball landed perfectly in front of me.
-A great pass that I didn't even have to turn my head for.
+I wasn’t thinking, just swimming my tail off and that yellow ball landed perfectly in front of me.
+A great pass I didn't even have to turn my head for.
 I gained control.

-Now it was just me and the goalkeeper.
+Now it was only me and the goalkeeper.
 He looked nervous, all alone with no help in sight.
 A feeling I would soon understand, but for this go-round, I was the one pulling the trigger.

 I remember my initial water polo training from practice: "Always, Always, ALWAYS pick up the ball from underneath the water!".
 Attempting to grab the ball from the top is like bobbing for apples for a young polo player.